VarunPro23/Fake-News-Detection/README.md

 The datasets used for this project are also available.

-Metrics.xlsx contains the performance metrics for eac classifier in a tabular format.
+Metrics.xlsx contains the performance metrics for each classifier in a tabular format.